[CONTACT]

 censorship, blackmail, abuse of power and denial of justice are all

 brought to bear to keep firm control over the news."
-The main
+In its 2021

-media as 130th out of 180, noting that "access to information has
+out of 180, noting that "access to information has improved and

-mproved and self-censorship has declined, but journalists are still
+self-censorship has declined, but journalists are still often attacked

-often attacked or arrested".
-The government also bans many foreign
+or arrested".
+The government also bans many foreign broadcasting

-broadcasting stations from Zimbabwe, including the CBC, Sky News,
+stations from Zimbabwe, including the CBC, Sky News, Channel 4,

-Corporation, and Fox News.
-News agencies and newspapers from other
+and Fox News.
+News agencies and newspapers from other Western

-Western countries and South Africa have also been banned from the
+countries and South Africa have also been banned from the country.

 National symbols